Call Attorney Marni Jo Snyder 24 Hours / 7 Days:

 Sometimes, a “not guilty” verdict isn’t possible.
 In that instance, we may fight to reduce your charge.
 This may involve negotiating for a reduced sentence, arguing that the charges against you aren’t valid, or claiming self-defense.

-If you or a loved one faces federal or state criminal charges, you can speak with experienced defense attorney Marni Jo Snyder one-on-one for free.
+If you or a loved one faces federal or state criminal charges, you can speak with experienced Philadelphia homicide attorney Marni Jo Snyder one-on-one for free.

 You do not want to represent yourself when facing charges this serious.
 Let us be there if the police want to question you, if you are arrested, and when you must appear in court.